superinteractive/statamic-super-admin-toolbar/README.md

 ## Usage

 Once installed, the Super Admin Toolbar automatically loads for users with the `access cp` permission.
-The toolbar is lazy-loaded using JavaScript, ensuring compatibility with Statamic's full and half measure static caching.
+The toolbar is dynamically injected using JavaScript, ensuring compatibility with Statamic's full and half measure static caching.

+## Supported Addons

+The Super Admin Toolbar integrates with the following Statamic addons:

+- **SEO Pro**: Quick access to SEO settings directly from the toolbar when viewing content on your site.

 ## Support